ToberoCat/libwallaby/guides/topics/snippet-lib.md

 %authors%

-##### Contact Us
+##### Contribute

-> Please report any issues, usability improvements, either by creating an issue in the
+> Spotted a typo, grammar error or incorrect information in this article?
+Feel free to edit the page
-> [GitHub repository](https://github.com/kipr/libwallaby/issues) or by writing a message on the official botball discord
+> on [GitHub repository](https://github.com/kipr/libwallaby/issues) and create a pull request.
+> Contributors are welcome to create new articles or to expand on existing ones.
 >
 </snippet>